 Inherent in travel is the automatic assumption of the role of ambassador for our country.
 The way we present ourselves, the way we treat those we meet, the way we respond in patience-testing situations, these all reflect upon our country, our culture and our people.
 Essential to living up to our role as ambassadors is an active mind – one that is eager to learn and that is willing to explore all ideas and cultures with an unbiased approach.

-As travelers, when meeting somebody, anybody, we should take it upon ourselves to listen to them and to learn from them.
+As travellers, when meeting somebody, anybody, we should take it upon ourselves to listen to them and to learn from them.
 If we take the time to learn from somebody, we are naturally treating them with respect.
 We shouldn’t feel the need to push any particular viewpoint or aspect of our own culture, we simply must to open our ears, our minds and our hearts.
-The more one travels, the more one becomes aware and conscious of the impressions that they create, even in the briefest of conversations or the most fleeting of glances. keyword: travel with a purpose
+The more one travels, the more one becomes aware and conscious of the impressions that they create, even in the briefest of conversations or the most fleeting of glances.

-If travelers always treat people with the type of respect that shows we are willing to learn, the world will be better off.
+If travellers always treat people with the type of respect that shows we are willing to learn, the world will be better off.
 I recently read the following quote: “To the bones, I believe that travel promotes peace”.
-If we approach travel like we should, aware of the fact that we are ambassadors for our country, then peace, in my idealistic mind, is the only logical outcome. keyword: travel with a purpose
+If we approach travel like we should, aware of the fact that we are ambassadors for our country, then peace, in my idealistic mind, is the only logical outcome.